 As with everything in life, it depends.
 In general, most Black Friday deals are equal to or better than the sale prices offered at different time of the year.
 Especially when it comes to big ticket items like TV’s, appliances, furniture, and high-end electronics, this is the best time to save.
 You’ll find that other product segments, like shoes, toys, and clothing have smaller absolute savings so it’s not worth breaking your beauty sleep to fight someone in the mall for the last pair of loafers that are $5.00 less than usual.

 If you’re shopping at the mall, then Black Friday will often have better sale prices than Cyber Monday.
 If you’re shopping online, you’ll probably notice many of the same or similar discounts on both of these days.
 Heck, Cyber Monday was coined as the online equivalent to Black Friday and we’re starting to see how every year it keeps gaining in popularity.

 In the United States, Black Friday is not an officially recognized holiday.
 And we are pretty sure it’s not recognized as an official holiday anywhere else in the world (although you will find Black Friday deals in Canada, the United Kingdom, Germany and Australia).
 However most businesses are closed on this day in celebration of Thanksgiving so just check with your boss if you need to come into the office after Thanksgiving.

 When’s the next Black Friday?

-The next Black Friday will be November 29, 2019.
-That’s six days later than it was in 2018.
+The next Black Friday will be November 27, 2020.
+That’s two days earlier than it was in 2019.
 The date changes from year to year as it always falls the day after the 4th Thursday of November.
 And because the way dates and calendars work, that means that Black Friday is either the 3rd, 4th or even 5th Friday of November depending on the year.